 Exhibitions and Festivals:

-Other relevant exhibitions and festivals are listed in the Subscriber-Only Newsletter, mailed to subscribers in each quarterly post out of our magazines, and may also appear on our Facebook timeline.
+Other relevant exhibitions and festivals are listed in the Subscriber-Only Newsletter, the link to which is mailed to subscribers in each quarterly post out of our magazines.
+They may also appear on our Facebook timeline.

 Guilds and Societies: